Thibautdqb/BinanceTestNetDeepLearningTradingBot/README.md

 - Synchronize your computer's time automatically to avoid any problems.

-- Run the bot code and check that it works correctly.
+- Run the bot code as an administator and check that it works correctly.